jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 > ERA5-Land is a reanalysis dataset providing a consistent view of the evolution of land variables over several decades.
 Reanalysis combines model data with observations from across the world into a globally complete and consistent dataset using the laws of physics.

-For this course, a subset of the data set focusing on Belgium has been prepared, containing the following variables:
+For these exercises, a subset of the data set focusing on Belgium has been prepared, containing the following variables:

 - `sf`: Snowfall (_m of water equivalent_)
 - `sp`: Surface pressure (_Pa_)